Updated August 2026

 The 8-week beginner protocol (don't skip this)

 How you USE retinol matters as much as which retinol you choose.
-This is the protocol that produced 100% completion in our testing of the top pick: Week 1-2: Apply 1 night per week only.
+This is the standard beginner ramp-up protocol: Week 1-2: Apply 1 night per week only.
 Use a pea-sized amount on dry skin (not damp) after cleansing.
 Wait 20 minutes before applying moisturizer.
 Week 3-4: Increase to 2 nights per week if no irritation.
 Week 5-6: Increase to 3 nights per week.
 Week 7-8: Increase to every other night, OR maintain 3x weekly if your skin prefers.
 Beyond week 8: Most people can reach 5-6 nights per week.
 Some sensitive skin types maintain 3-4x as their permanent frequency.
 Critical: ALWAYS pair with SPF 30+ during the day (retinol increases UV sensitivity), ALWAYS apply moisturizer 20 minutes after retinol, NEVER use with AHA/BHA on the same night during ramp-up.
 Track changes with AI skin analysis (FaceCutie free at app.facecutie.com) weekly to verify progress.

 FREE AI Skin Analysis